BOXLEGENDARY/Dex/README.md

 ---

 ## Other
-~~I’m not updating ZDex anymore, but I still fix some issues if I can.~~
-* Don’t worry, if you wanna work on it, I’ve already cleaned up the script.
+Don’t worry, if you wanna work on it, I’ve already cleaned up the script.

 ---